allenai/pubmedextract/README.md

 Omnipage.
 For an example of the type of input that PubMed-Extract expects, see `tests/test_sex/papers/`.

 The code for (a) is located in `pubmedextract/` The code for (b) is located in `analysis_scripts/`.

+Note that the paper compares PubMed-Extract to an algorithm referred to as AACT-Query.
+This is a relatively simple algorithm and its execution (essentially a SQL query) is contained entirely within `analysis_scripts/04_analysis.py`.

 ## Installation